GaspardCulis/anixrun/README.md

 # AnixRun

-Quickly search and run nixpkgs programs.
+This is an [anyrun](https://github.com/anyrun-org/anyrun) plugin to quickly search and run nixpkgs programs.

 ## Requirements